Cian-Murray-Doyle/Food-Price-Forecast/README.md

 ![](images/pea_over_time.png)

-Now we will look to forecast food prices, the dataset contains multiple time series across multiple markets, as we seen before there are some very large spikes.
-So for our analysis we will opt to take the median price across these markets rather than the mean.
+Now we will look to forecast food prices, the dataset contains multiple time series across multiple markets, and as we have seen before there are some very large spikes.
+So for our analysis, we will opt to take the median price across these markets rather than the mean.

-Next, to carry out our forecasting in R we need to convert our data to a timeseries object.
+Next, to carry out our forecasting in R we need to convert our data to a time series object.
 Once these are done we will transform the code into a function that can be called upon to use with any of our datasets.

 ``` r
 create_price_time_series <- function(prices) {